worstcasebc/aws-cdk-ecs/README.md

 This is an example of a CDK deployment for an AWS ECS with fargate-profile, running a docker-container, showing the actual hostname and IP-address.

-Before you begin check, whether AWS CLI & CDK are installed on your machine:
+Before you begin check, whether AWS CLI is installed on your machine:

+`$ aws --version`

+If not installed, you need to install it with

 ```
-$ aws --version
 $ curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 $ unzip awscliv2.zip
 $ sudo ./aws/install
 ```

-If not installed, you need to install it with
+Then check for AWS CDK too

+`$ cdk --version`

+and install it if necessary:

 ```
-$ cdk --version
 $ npm install --force -g aws-cdk@latest
 ```